 2.)
-Check your computer or your network for these conflicts:
+Check your computer or your network for conflicts.

-It’s normal to think that having more services is better.
-But, in reality, they can end up fighting each other instead of working together.
+It’s normal to think that having several filtering services is a good idea.
+However, the filters end up fighting against each other.
 If you utilize one or more of the services listed below while using Covenant Eyes, a “fight” may occur and result in blocked access to websites that are otherwise permissible.

-To see if this is the case, you can easily switch to a mobile hot spot to determine if there is a conflict on the network you are connected to.
+To see if this is the case, verify that there are no other content filters installed on the computer.
+If there are, please uninstall the program and/or browser extension.
+If not, you can easily switch to a mobile hot spot to determine if there is a conflict on the network you are connected to.
 If after switching to a mobile hot spot, the issue resolves itself, you can be confident that there is a conflict on the prior network.
 You may then disable/remove the conflicting service from your device or from your router/network, leave Covenant Eyes in place, and restart your computer.
 Then, try to access the site that was blocked before.

 Here are some programs that may conflict with Covenant Eyes: